MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 The foundation of the Receivables Management module is your collection of customer cards.
 This information is used to track the status of customers and to print reports.
 It is important to keep this information up to date to reflect your company’s current activity.

+> [!NOTE]
-*You might be able to import your customer records from your current system directly into Receivables Management.
+> You might be able to import your customer records from your current system directly into Receivables Management.
 Importing your customer data saves you a considerable amount of time.
-Contact your reseller for more information.*
+Contact your reseller for more information.

 This information is divided into the following sections: